radu-cigmaian/ng-xCharts/README.md

 Angular xChart directive
 ==========

-ng-xChart is a directive that allows you to add xCharts to your app
+ng-xChart is a directive that allows you to add xCharts to your angular app

 Instructions:
 --------------------------